vippsas/vipps-developers/developer-resources/portal.md

-If you don't know who the administrator is, you can check [Brønnøysundregistrene](https://www.brreg.no) and see who has the right to sign for the company.
+If you don't know who the administrator is, you can check [Brønnøysundregistrene](https://www.brreg.no) and see who has the right to sign for the business or organization.

 The merchant's administrator can also create additional users on [portal.vipps.no](https://portal.vipps.no).